top of page

 If the share shepherd calls on someone, and then there's a raised hand, we go forward with the share shepherd's call then come back to the sharing volunteer.

-We ask that the share shepherd stay as close as possible to the time periods listed under green highlights in each weekly script.
+Our host and share shepherd will stay as close as possible to the time periods listed under green highlights in each weekly script.

 While it's appealing to have full "round robins" on every topic, we will rarely have that opportunity.
 On alternating weeks, there are much higher priorities placed on the Step and the Promise, respectively, and time will be allocated accordingly in each script.